MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

     > [!NOTE
     > If hand rays are turned off in the HoloLens app, they're automatically turned back on again when you select the **Ink** button.

-3. Air tap, keep your index finger and thumb together, and start drawing in your space.
+3. Air tap, keep your index finger and thumb together, and then start drawing in your space.
 Release the air tap to stop drawing.

     > [TIP]
     > To use a voice command, select the **Ink** button by saying "Guides, Ink."
 Then say "Guides, Start inking" and "Guides, Stop inking" to start and stop inking.